 Vitamin A is critical to your dog’s health.
 A deficiency of this vitamin can lead to a host of health issues.
-These include a dull coat, stunted growth, and even night blindness.
+These issues include a dull coat, stunted growth, and even night blindness.
 Female dogs who don’t get enough vitamin A also run the risk of developing reproductive issues.
 Their puppies often have problems with their eyes as well as hair loss.
-Male dogs are at a risk of becoming sterile.2
+Male dogs that don’t get enough vitamin A are at a risk of becoming sterile.2

-Also known as pyridoxine, vitamin B6 is found in a variety of foods.
+Also known as pyridoxine, vitamin B6 is found in a variety of foods for dogs, like meat, liver, and most vegetables.
 But it can also be easily destroyed when foods are processed.
 Vitamin B6 helps the body properly use amino acids.
 It helps build proteins and also aid in metabolism.3 Vitamin B6 insufficiency may increase the risk of certain health conditions in dogs, including tooth decay, lesions on the skin, and kidney stones.4

-This mineral is needed for the nerves and muscles to work as they should.
+Potassium is a mineral that’s necessary for nerves and muscles to work as they should.
 A potassium deficiency can often lead to weakness, appetite loss and, in some instances, even heart problems.
 When a dog has diarrhea, kidney problems, or vomiting, that usually leads to a loss of potassium.5

 Calcium is very important to a dog, just as it is a human.
 This vital mineral helps a dog build strong bones and teeth, and it also helps blood coagulate properly.
 Calcium also helps to ensure the muscles contract properly and that nerve impulses travel through the body correctly.
 A dog with a calcium deficiency might have difficulty moving and slow reflexes.6